wrynearson/wrynearson.github.io/src/posts/2025-05-20-home-cloud.md

 ### Electricity

-If it were running 24/7, it was about 10W.
+If it were running 24/7, it was about 10W, which would put it at a similar usage as the laptop in round 1: 87.6 kWh per year.

 ## Summary

 While the potential was there, issues with the product led to a frustrating experience.
 I went back to the drawing board (Reddit forums).
 Building my own PC still felt like too deep of a rabbit hole, but the new pre-built solution didn't work out.
+I knew that I wanted to have some closure and get _something_ to work.

 The next option was to look at the used PC market.
 Small business PCs from HP, Lenovo or Dell were promising.